mihowilk/fpga-connection-speed-test/README.md

 ```

 ### Project Structure
-Project consists of one folder and two files:
+Project consists of one folder and three files:
 - fcst folder
 - fcst_console_ui.py
 - fpga_mockup.py
+- config.json

 #### fcst folder
-It contains all modules for FCST. main.py contains all methods needed for performing whole test, but it does not
+It contains all modules for FCST. manager.py contains all methods needed for performing whole test, but it does not
 provide any user interface.

 #### fcst_console_ui.py
-Provides user interface for main.py.
+Provides user interface for manager.py.

 #### fpga_mockup.py
 Substitution for real FPGA.
 It imitates its responses.

+#### example_config.json
+Working configuration file with example values.